 Aluminum vs. Wood Pergola: Which Is Better for Florida Weather?

-If you're in the early stages of planning your outdoor living project, one of the first decisions you'll face is material choice.
+If you're planning your 2026 outdoor living project, one of the first decisions you'll face is material choice.
 Aluminum or wood?
-It's a question we hear from homeowners across Miami, Coral Gables, Weston, and Fort Lauderdale every week — and the answer, at least for South Florida, is clear.
-But let's walk through the full comparison so you can understand why and make the decision that's truly right for your home.
+It's a question we hear from homeowners across Miami-Dade and Broward — from Coral Gables and Weston to Fort Lauderdale — every week, and the answer for South Florida is clear.

 The Case for Aluminum Pergolas in South Florida